cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_fll_if.rst

 ~~~~~~~~~~~~~~~
 - When the HRESETn signal is low, CSRs default to 0 and outputs are low.
 - At every positive edge of the clock the CSR CSRs are updated based on APB signals.
-- FW can update the below bitfields to any custom value before ref_clk_i is triggered.
+- FW can update the below bitfields to any custom value as per their description before ref_clk_i is triggered.
 Otherwise, all the config values of CSRs to be updated to default.

   - The S_DIV bitfields of SOC_DIV register.

   - The F_DIV bitfields of CLUSTER_DIV register.